istvan-kreisz/blog/src/posts/post1.md

 #### Works

--   This website which is essentially just a fork of a Jekyll theme [reverie](https://github.com/amitmerchant1990/reverie) with some modifications
+-   ~~This website which is essentially just a fork of a Jekyll theme [reverie](https://github.com/amitmerchant1990/reverie) with some modifications~~ (UPDATE: this refers to my previous site, which since then I've taken down)
 -   My old website which is no longer live.
 That one I actually built from scratch but I needed something more extensible so I pulled the plug on it.
 -   All the assignments for the courses I took